johnbwoodruff/johnbwoodruff-blog/posts/angular-cdk-dialog.md

 cover_image_alt: Dialog design
 ---

+**Update 2022:** Angular 14 was released, and with it the new [Dialog CDK primitive](https://material.angular.io/cdk/dialog/overview)!
+It accomplishes essentially the same thing as this post, where you can open a completely unstyled dialog and do all the branding yourself!
+Unless you need additional functionality that doesn't provide, definitely use the CDK Dialog.

+---

 _This is the first in a series of posts about using the Angular CDK library to build your own custom components._

 If you're building applications using Angular, you probably know about the amazing [Angular Material](https://material.angular.io/) library.
 It's a component library that implements the Material Design spec.
 For many teams and applications, particularly those without design resources, it's a fantastic tool for building applications with a high quality design system.
 I have used it many times with great success.